wmiller0906/PharmacyOpsSim-public/README.md

 # PharmacyOpsSim-public

-**PharmacyOpsSim** is a simulation of a pharmacy operations management system written in C++.
-It is designed to mirror real-world pharmacy workflow, including:
+**PharmacyOpsSim** is a pharmacy operations management system written in C++, designed to evolve from a standalone simulation into a fully functional prototype for intelligent, adaptable pharmacy software.
+While it currently models core pharmacy workflows for demonstration purposes, the long-term goal is to develop a system with real-world application potential.

+Key features include:

-- Inventory management and product restocking
+- Inventory management and predictive restocking logic
 - Electronic prescription (eRx) handling
 - Patient and prescription data entry
 - Insurance billing simulation
 - Product and order verification
-- Workflow queues for different pharmacy roles (data entry, verification, billing)
+- Workflow queues for distinct pharmacy roles (data entry, verification, billing)

 This project is developed by a pharmacy technician and computer engineering student to demonstrate how industry experience can inform software design.

-> **Note:** This is a standalone simulation.
-It does **not** interface with real insurance providers, prescriber systems, or pharmacy management systems.
+> **Note:** Current version is a standalone simulation and does **not** connect to live insurance providers, prescriber systems, or pharmacy management platforms.
+Future versions aim to expand in scope and capability.

+## Goals

+This project aims to address real-world challenges in pharmacy operations by combining personal industry experience with modern software and machine learning techniques.
+The core goals are:

+1. **Client-Centered Design**
+   Leverage firsthand experience in pharmacy operations to build a system that directly reflects the practical needs and workflows of professionals in the field.

+2. **Intelligent Inventory Management**
+   Apply machine learning to anticipate fluctuations in drug demand, enabling proactive inventory control that minimizes shortages and improves availability.

+3. **Compliance Support for Patient Health**
+   Utilize predictive analytics to identify patients at risk of non-adherence, enabling pharmacies to intervene earlier and improve therapeutic outcomes.

+4. **Regulatory Adaptability**
+   Design the system to be flexible and responsive to evolving healthcare regulations, ensuring ongoing compliance with both state and federal standards.

 ## License